neopoly/neoboard/README.md

 # Neoboard

-Steps to start the Dasboard application
+Steps to start the Dashboard application

 ## Requirements